‘I turned down Barcelona to develop properly and to play’ – Watford’s Sarr | Goal.com

 ‘I turned down Barcelona to develop properly and to play’ – Watford’s Sarr

-Watford winger Ismaila Sarr revealed he turned down Barcelona in the early part of his career to focus on his development.
+Watford winger Ismaila Sarr revealed he turned down Barcelona in the earlier in his career to focus on his development.

 Sarr caught the attention of Ligue 1 club Metz during his development in Generation Foot, and they gave him his first professional contract.

-After just a campaign at the Stade Saint-Symphorien, the Senegalese attacker received offers from Rennes and Barcelona in the summer of 2017, and he has backed his reasons for rejecting the 26th time La Liga champions.
+After just a campaign at the Stade Saint-Symphorien, the Senegalese attacker received offers from Rennes and Barcelona in the summer of 2017, and he has backed his reasons for rejecting the 26-time La Liga champions.

 “I was told there were two offers: Rennes and Barcelona.
 I wanted to go to a club where I would play, so I decided to go to Rennes because I thought that by going to Barcelona, I would not have been in the first-team," Sarr told the Telegraph.